steevaavoo/terraform-aks-pipelines/stepbystep-blog.md

 Since this is hosted on Docker Hub, we needn't worry about getting the files ourselves, we can rely on the Kubernetes Container Engine to go fetch it when we Deploy.

-Later, however, we will use the Azure Container Registry that we create within the .tf file to build the App using Docker, which will allow us to customise the listener port - just as an example.
+Later, however, I intend to utilise the Azure Container Registry that I have defined within the .tf file to Containerise the App using Docker, which will allow me to customise the listener port - just as an example.

 ## Section 2: Environment Setup